 Eamon Ore-Giron’s work draws on motifs from indigenous and craft traditions, such as Amazonian tapestries and pre-Colombian goldwork, alongside aesthetics from 20th-century avant-gardes, including Suprematism, Neo-Concretism, and Futurism.

 Moving between temporalities and across cultural contexts, his large-scale abstract geometric paintings manifest a history of transnational exchange.

 Explore the virtual events that took place at Stanford University in fall 2020 as part of Ore-Giron’s residency.

-Join us for a special conversation between Eamon Ore-Giron, the 2020-22 Stanford Presidential Visiting Artist, and Jason Linetzky, director of the Anderson Collection.
-Ore-Giron will discuss his practice and newest body of work on view at the Anderson Collection from Sept.
+A special conversation between Eamon Ore-Giron, the 2020-22 Stanford Presidential Visiting Artist, and Jason Linetzky, director of the Anderson Collection.
+Ore-Giron discusses his practice and newest body of work on view at the Anderson Collection from Sept.
 23, 2021 – Feb.
 20, 2022.
-This event will take place outside, on the lawn between the Anderson Collection and the Cantor Arts Center.
-Seating is limited (feel free to bring a picnic blanket!).

 A TWO-PART EXPLORATION OF DEPICTIONS OF LATIN AMERICAN AND BORDER CULTURES THROUGH THE MOVING IMAGE AND SOUND